loomnetwork/plasma-cash/sidechain_and_client_spec.md

     self.blocks[blknum] = deposit_block
 ```

-### Transactions
+### Transactions & Non-deposit Blocks

-Plasma transactions are initiated by ... the sidechain client.
-The Plasma
+Plasma transactions are initiated by the sidechain client on behalf of any user
-chain operator accumulates transactions submitted by clients and can decide to
+of the Plasma chain.
+The Plasma chain operator receives transactions submitted
-submit a block containing those transactions whenever he sees fit.
+by clients, submitting a block of the accumulated transactions at will.
 Adding
 a block to the plasma chain requires registering that block's merkle root with
-the `RootChain.sol` contract.
+the `RootChain.sol` contract by calling the `submitBlock` function.

+A Plasma block can contain only a single spend of a particular coin.

 All blocks filled with transactions are assigned a number divisible by
 `childBlockInterval` (currently 1000) in the `RootChain.sol` contract.